gmacario/learning-coccinelle/docs/wk4_coccinelle.md

 ## 2 Introductory Exercises

-### 2.1 Eliminating unnecessary temporary variables
+### Exercise 2.1 Eliminating unnecessary temporary variables

 #### 2.1.1 Write a semantic patch to make this transformation